hashgraph/hedera-improvement-proposal/HIP/hip-17.md

  HTS
 │
 └─── Fungible
-│   └─── Fractional --- Currently supported by HTS
+│   └─── Fractional ---> Currently supported by HTS
-│   └─── Whole --- Currently supported by HTS
+│   └─── Whole ---> Currently supported by HTS
 └─── Non-Fungible
-    └─── Whole --- Supported with the current proposal
+    └─── Whole ---> Supported with the current proposal
-    └─── Fractional --- Not supported by the proposal, though can be supported by HIP standards └─── Singleton --- Not supported by the proposal, though can be supported by HIP standards
+    └─── Fractional ---> Not supported by the proposal, though can be supported by HIP standards └─── Singleton ---> Supported with the current proposal
 ```

 ### Fungible